 Let’s start with 場.

-In architecture we say “a place is a space with a history”.
-However history is in the past.
-What about the present?
+In architectural theory we might say that a place is a space with a history.
+But what about the present?
 What do we call a place where history is being created?
 A rich place full of interaction and possibility, a place for emerging relationships?

-I’m interested in Ba because my research is on collaborative virtual environments.
+I'm interested in 場 as a lever to help us understand the power of collaborative environments across our real and virtual worlds.
 There are plenty of good tools for synchronous and asynchronous communication between members of distributed teams.
 For asynchronous communication we have email, blogs, letters, grafitti and so on.
 For synchronous communication – phone, videoconferencing, instant messaging etc. This last (IM) is interesting because it also supports pervasive presence; you can see when your associates are online, and perhaps also something about their state.
 This affords opportunities for ad-hoc meetings, a key to creative collaboration.
 But chat is not collaboration – you can meet and talk, but you can’t do anything.

 At the same time there is a flowering of asynchronous tools for distributed collaboration (the next step beyond communication).
-Google has bought a swathe of them recently.
+Google has bought a swathe of them over the years.
 So, what about synchronous collaboration?
-Of course we now have Second Life; I would say that this is a 場.
-So is World of Warcraft and any other MMPOG.
+Of course we still have Second Life; I would say that this is a 場.
+So is World of Warcraft and any other MMPOG – and especially the constructive ones like Minecraft and Roblox.
 It is clear that millions of us are happy to switch on an immersive virtual world from time to time, and collaborate with others who are also telepresent in a shared space.
-There are also plenty of research papers showing that CVEs are effective as spaces for collaboration outside of games.
+There are also plenty of research papers showing that CVEs (Collaborative Virtual Environments) are effective as spaces for collaboration outside of games.
 Still, they’re not widely adopted for this purpose.

-I have a few ideas about this lack of adoption and how to address it.
-As I’m a designer, they focus on things like user experience and task flow.
+I have an abiding interest in these questions and how to address them.
+I was first trained as a designer so my early ideas focused on user experience and task flow.
 Usability and accessibility are important; it doesn’t matter how pretty your virtual world is if your users can’t get their tasks done in it.
-However this sense of a living, dynamic place is the heart of the problem.
-Hence, 場.
+As I've started to lead and assemble creative teams I've become more interested in socio-technical approaches, particularly affordances and framing.